 I'm in good spirits writing this weeks blog, the sun is shining and I'm sat in the garden listening to a chill-out playlist.
 Despite everything going on with mum (and the world!), it's hard not to smile today.
 I almost don't want to tell the story of February Pt 2, it was such a stressful time for me and I don't want to relive it.
 Anyway, I will.
 That's the whole bloody point of this blog so I won't chicken out.

 Before I do start, it's worth noting that my blogs are best read in order.
 I created a Facebook Page for FTD & Me this week and I'm amazed to have over 200 likes already.
 People I do know, people I don't know and people from all around the world.
-For those who have just been introduced, my blogs are numbered (the first being #1).
+For those who have just been introduced, my blogs are dated and you can see them in date order.
 I'm playing catch up at the moment and I almost feel like I'm writing a story.
 You need to read the chapters in order for the story to make sense.

 So, February Pt 2.
 I suppose it actually started around September 2017 when I myself found a lump in my left boob.
 Naturally, I visited my GP who had a good feel and confirmed it should be checked out.
 I wasn't worried, the GP reassured me that there are lots of causes for a lump to form; it could be stress (and I had plenty of that), it could be an infection, it could just be a common cyst.
 Nevertheless, it's always worth getting checked out so I had a subsequent appointment at a breast clinic.
 I went to the appointment alone, I wasn't concerned so I didn't feel I needed moral support.